good-loop/doc/pages/policy/internal-data-gdpr-policy.md

 We maintain a register of data breaches and near misses [here](https://docs.google.com/spreadsheets/d/13HHz7489jiWO9a0eCZ1ldWjiNCqTfO4VKwbt2yPwzjc/).

+## Staff Handling of Data

+Good-Loop staff and sub-contractors who handle personal information or confidential client data must take appropriate care to prevent unauthorised people from accessing the data.

 ## Rights of the Data Subject

 Individuals ("data subjects") can contact a Good-Loop client with various requests.